-- Make sure all control knobs are turned off and cool before removing surface units and reflector bowls. - Lift the edge of the unit, opposite the receptacle, just enough to clear the element hold-down clip and the reflector bowl.
+- 1. Make sure all control knobs are turned off and cool before removing surface units and reflector bowls. - 2.
+Lift the edge of the unit, opposite the receptacle, just enough to clear the element hold-down clip and the reflector bowl. - 3.
+Pull the surface unit straight away from the receptacle.